neondatabase/website/content/docs/guides/schema-diff.md

 Neon supports a [Schema Diff GitHub Action](/docs/guides/branching-github-actions#schema-diff-action) that performs a database schema diff on specified Neon branches for each pull request and writes a comment to the pull request highlighting the schema differences.

 This action supports workflows where schema changes are made on a development branch, and pull requests are created for review before merging the changes back into the main branch.
-By including schema changes as a comment in the pull request, reviewers can easily assess the differences directly within the pull request.
+By including the schema diff as a comment in the pull request, reviewers can easily assess the changes directly within the pull request.

 To learn more, see the [Schema Diff GitHub Action](/docs/guides/branching-github-actions#schema-diff-action).